TokaHegazy/jenkins_pipeline/README.md

 ## GitHub Repository Setup:
     1.Create a GitHub Repository:
       Go to GitHub and create a new repository.
-Let's name it my-project.

     2.Ensure the repository contains at least two branches:
       - develop for ongoing development.